-We all know a balanced/varied/colorful diet, frequent hand-washing, sufficient sleep, regular exercise, a flu shot, and maybe a supplement (since it’s hard to eat perfect every day) are the best means of warding off sickness.
+We all know a balanced/varied/colorful diet, frequent hand-washing, sufficient sleep specially if you suffer from Biphasic sleep, regular exercise, a flu shot, and maybe a supplement (since it’s hard to eat perfect every day) are the best means of warding off sickness.
 Whether it’s the dead of winter, and your whole family has the flu, or you just want to shorten that lingering summer cold, there ARE specific nutrients that help fight illnesses.
 Incorporate the below in your diet on a regular basis to keep your immune system strong all year long OR increase intake when your need to put up your best fight.
 These items will ultimately be more effective than many over-the-counter medicines!

 Celtic Sea Salt

 This particular salt is harvested from the Atlantic seawater off the coast of Brittany, France.
 It is unrefined and contains no chemicals, preservatives or additives.
 It provides electrolytes, which are especially important for fluid balance when you aren’t feeling well and thus not eating and drinking adequately.
 Use Celtic salt instead of your current shaker in everyday cooking or seasoning.
 (Remember to go easy on the sodium if you have high blood pressure or heart disease.
 If you work out and sweat a lot, you may need to add more sodium to your diet.
 Always check with your doctor or Registered Dietitian for your personal needs.)

 Apple Cider Vinegar (ACV)

 This was traditionally used as a disinfectant.
 It is now found in both the condiment and health supplement aisles of the supermarket.
 Acids in ACV can improve digestion and deter growth of harmful bacteria in the digestive tract.
 Add 1-2 Tbsp to hot water or tea or use in salad dressing.